Mineral industry of São Tomé and Príncipe

-The mineral industry of São Tomé and Príncipe does not play a significant role in the country's economy.
+The mineral industry does not play a significant role in the economy of São Tomé and Príncipe.

 Production

-Mineral production was limited to clay and volcanic rock; potential exists, however, for the development of the country’s petroleum industry.
+Mineral production was limited to clay and volcanic rock; potential exists, however, for the development of the country's petroleum industry.
 All other mineral product requirements were imported.

 Commodities

 Petroleum

-Indications of the existence of hydrocarbons in São Tomé and Príncipe were first noted in 1974, but attempts by the Portuguese Colonial Administration to sign a concession agreement with Ball & Collins North Sea consortium (a predecessor of Premier Oil of the United Kingdom) were abandoned following the country’s declaration of independence in 1975.
+Indications of the existence of hydrocarbons in São Tomé and Príncipe were first noted in 1974, but attempts by the Portuguese Colonial Administration to sign a concession agreement with Ball & Collins North Sea consortium (a predecessor of Premier Oil of the United Kingdom) were abandoned following the country's declaration of independence in 1975.
 Other attempts to start petroleum exploration during the late 1980s and 1990s also failed.
 In 2003, Nigeria (60%) and São Tomé and Príncipe (40%) agreed to jointly operate an overlapping maritime boundary located about 200 km offshore Nigeria known as the Joint Development Zone (JDZ).
 Activities in the JDZ were to be overseen by the Joint Development Authority (JDADA).
 The JDZ was divided into nine blocks, and a licensing round was opened for bids in 2004, which resulted in the award of Block 1 to a consortium made up of Chevron Corporation of the United States (51%), Esso Exploration and Production Nigeria-Sao Tome (One) Ltd. (40%), and Dangote Energy Equity Resources Ltd. (a joint-venture of the Dangote Group of Nigeria and Energy Equity Resources AS of Norway) (9%).
 The consortium signed a production-sharing agreement with the JDADA in 2005 and, in January 2006, began drilling activities within the block.
 In May 2006, the consortium announced that it had encountered hydrocarbons in the Obo-1 exploration well in Block 1 and that it was in the process of evaluating reservoir rock and liquid samples to determine the next step of the appraisal process.
 Block 1 is located about 300 km north of São Tomé and Príncipe and about 200 km south of the city of Port Harcourt in Nigeria.